 One of the main messages that the author delivers in of greed and its consequences.
 First, it is depicted through the young lady, owner of the blue umbrella, and then through Ram Bharose and Rajaram.
 The subtlety with which he delivers the message is what differentiates him from others.

 Entrance into the World of Ruskin Bond

 Though the book is short – just over eighty pages – It still delivers a fulfilling experience.
-Ruskin Bond gives detailing where it matters and skips unnecessary stuff quite effortlessly.
-All in all, The Blue Umbrella is a must-read for anyone looking for a quick, simple, yet fulfilling stories.
+Ruskin Bond gives details where it matters and skips unnecessary stuff quite effortlessly.
+All in all, The Blue Umbrella is a must-read for anyone looking for quick, simple, yet fulfilling stories.